 The Yeshivat Maharat rabbinical program includes advanced study of Halakha, Talmud, Pastoral Counseling, Leadership and a range of advanced professional training classes and experiences, preparing students to enter Jewish communal leadership as clergy of synagogues, schools, campuses, camps, communal institutions and health care facilities.

-Graduates of PEP+Yeshivat Maharat earn a Master of Jewish Education and a Certificate in Jewish Day School Education from Hebrew College, a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies, and Semikha from Yeshivat Maharat.
+Graduates of PEP+Yeshivat Maharat earn a Master of Jewish Education with a Concentration in Jewish Day School Education from Hebrew College, a Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies, and Semikha from Yeshivat Maharat.

 Post-Program Commitment: Graduates of the PEP+Yeshivat Maharat program commit to working in a North American Jewish day school for a minimum of three years upon completion of the program.

 The Pardes Day School Educators Program+Yeshivat Maharat Semikha is highly subsidized.
 Benefits include: